Steve Elkins

 Steve Elkins (born March 27, 1951) is an American cinematographer and explorer.

 Early career

-Steve Elkins started his professional career as director of an outdoor and environmental education program for the Van Gorder-Walden School in Chicago.
-During this time he also worked as a field researcher for paleo-climate studies at the University of Wisconsin.
-While attending Southern Illinois University and receiving a B.S in Earth Science he conducted an archeological survey and test excavation of a rock shelter site he discovered.
+Steve Elkins started his professional career as the director of an outdoor and environmental education program for the Van Gorder-Walden School in Chicago.
+During this time, he also worked as a field researcher for paleo-climate studies at the University of Wisconsin.
+While attending the Southern Illinois University and receiving a B.S in Earth Science, he conducted an archeological survey and test excavation of a rock shelter site he discovered.

 Moving to California in 1979, Elkins first worked in petroleum engineering before deciding to pursue his growing interest in cinematography.